 In the wild, Cherry Barbs live in calm waters with deep rooted trees that form canopies and only allow minimum light into the water.
 Due to the presence of many trees and leaves that fall to the bottom of the waters, the waters in the fish’s natural habitat tends to be slightly acidic.

-If you choose to keep Cherry Barbs, then you should try mimicking the natural conditions to make your pet comfortable.
-The aquarium should have many plants to offer your fish hiding places and to give their home a natural feel.
-The plants also offer shade to the tank therefore minimizing the amount of light.
+If you choose to keep Cherry Barbs, try mimicking the natural conditions to make your pet comfortable.
+The aquarium should have many plants to give your fish hiding places and to give their home a natural feel.
+The plants also create shade in their tank, minimizing the amount of light inside.

-Having coarse gravel mixed with some fine sand gives the fish a good substrate.
+Coarse gravel mixed with some fine sand gives your fish a good substrate.
 As you choose the substrate, choose darker colors so that your fish stand out with their bright colors in the aquarium.

-The water temperatures should be in the range of 73°F – 81°F. The fish does well in a variety of temperatures.
-The pH of the water is ideal between 6 & 7.5.
-The water flow should remain slow to moderate.
-Water flow is determined by the suction from the filtration system you have in the tank.
+The water temperature should be kept between 73°F and 81°F. They do well in a variety of temperatures.
+The water pH should be kept between 6 and 7.5.
+The water flow should remain slow to minimal.
+Water flow is determined by the suction from the filtration system you have in your tank.

-To give your pets the best habitat and life, you need to maintain the fish tank by regular cleaning and maintaining water conditions at optimal levels.
+To give your fish the best habitat and life, maintain their fish tank with regular cleaning and maintain the water conditions at optimal levels.

-You should have a substrate vacuum cleaner to pick up all food particles that end up at the bottom of the tank at least once a week.
-25 to 50 percent water changes should be done once a month to ensure water quality remains safe for your fish.
+A substrate vacuum cleaner will pick up all food particles that end up at the bottom of the tank and should be done at least once a week.
+25 percent water changes should be done every other week to ensure water quality remains safe for your fish.

-Water testing kits are also a must have if you own Cherry Barbs.
-Testing the pH, salinity, and water hardness helps to prevent any drastic changes from occurring and that could cost you the lives of your fish.
+Water testing kits are a must have if you own Cherry Barbs.
+Testing the pH, salinity, and water hardness helps prevent any drastic changes from occurring and that could stress or cause your fish to get sick.
 Having a thermometer at one end of your tank also helps you monitor the temperatures of the water at all times.

-Lighting in your fish tank should be dimly lit because Cherry Barbs naturally thrive in darker habitats.
-Having plants such as Java Fern is a good way of limiting the amount of light penetrating into the aquarium.
+Lighting in your fish tank should be dimly lit because Cherry Barbs thrive in darker habitats in the wild.
+Having plants like Java Fern is a good way of limiting the amount of light that comes into your aquarium.
 The plant grows rapidly spreading its roots and branches creating shade for your fish.

-As you can see from the maintenance requirements, the fish don’t require a lot of attention thus making them a great choice for beginners.
+As you can see from the maintenance requirements, they don’t require a lot of attention, making them a great choice for beginners.

 Best Tank mates for Cherry Barbs

-Since the Cherries are a community fish, they love living in groups.
-As you choose tank mates for your pets, only go for peaceful species.
+Because Cherries are a community fish, they love living in groups.
+As you choose tank mates for your fish, only choose peaceful species.
 Here are some of the best fish to place together with your Cherry Barbs.

-Some aggressive fish like the guppies, Cichlids, and Oscars shouldn’t be kept together with the Cherry Barbs because they could harass them or even nip on their fins.
+Some aggressive fish like Guppies, Cichlids, and Oscars shouldn’t be kept together with your Cherry Barbs because they could harass them or even nip on their fins.
 When Barbs are under stress they tend to look paler and can easily get sick.